SDMourtas/MI-WASDTSN/README.md

 # Results
 After running the 'Main_MI_WASDTSN.m file, the package outputs are the following:
-*	The optimal number of hidden-layer neurons.
+*	The optimal number of hidden-layer neurons and the optimal input variables number.
-*	The optimal activation function power of each hidden-layer neuron.
-*	The prediction and MAPE of the training samples.
+*	The models predictions and statistics on the testing samples.
 *	The graphic illustration of the training and forecasting performance.

 # Environment